jondashkyle/archive/entries/2019-03-10-los-walk/readme.md

 [Los Walk](https://tesla.s3.amazonaws.com/2019/los-hd-compressed.mp4)

 While reading the accounts of a few people who have walked the Pacific Crest Trail it stood out that most of them covered about 30 miles a day.
-As these walks take place in areas perceived as wilderness, places of immense scale, it was difficult to grok.
+As these walks take place in areas perceived as wilderness, places of immense scale, it was difficult to grok the length.
 I wanted to substitute the geologic with the urban to relate the distance to something more familiar.
 Not just as a line on a map, but to spatialize it by placing it within a familiar environment.

 <!-- more -->